 Best Heavy Duty Garden Hoe

-The garden hoe comes with a wide-tempered steelhead designed to easily cut open new ground or cultivate existing ground.
-It has three super sharp edges allowing you to work for a long time with less effort.
+The garden hoe has a wide-tempered steelhead designed to easily cut open new ground or cultivate existing ground.
+It has three super sharp edges, allowing you to work for a long time with less effort.

-We also think you’ll love the balanced weight.
-At 2 pounds, it’s a bit heavier than other hoes.
-However, it doesn’t make much of a difference since the weight is well balanced, for both men and women.
+I also think you’ll love the balanced weight.
+At two pounds, it’s a bit heavier than other hoes.
+However, it doesn’t make much of a difference since the weight is well-balanced, making it an easy-to-use option for most gardeners.

 Pros